rajatrao-13/rajatrao-13.github.io/_posts/2020-06-21-HackTheBox-ServMon.md

 ---

 ## Brief
-&nbsp; &nbsp; On enumerating different services of `ServMon` machine, we were able to find few confidentails files from `FTP` service which discloses a hint saying that list of password is stored in `Nathan` uers desktop.
+&nbsp; &nbsp; On enumerating different services of `ServMon` machine, we were able to find few confidentail files from `FTP` service which disclosed a hint saying that a file consisting of passwords being stored in `Nathan` users desktop.
 On exploring port 80, we were able to discover a Network Surveillance Management Software i.e. `NVMS-1000`.
-On assessing the software, it was vulnerable to `Directory Traversal` vulnerability which helps us to conquer the `Passwords.txt` from `Nathan's` desktop by using exploit available on exploit-db.
-On this point we have got a list of passsword and two usersname ( `Nathan` and `Nadine` ), we try to brute force the available `SSH` service on target machine using `Hydra`.
-On the conclusion of brute forcing, we were able to find credentails of `nadine` and taking leverage of it, we ssh to the machine using `nadine` cracked password and get `proof.txt`.
-Once we got the local access, enumeration helped us to find `NSClient++` running and on expxloitation of it using publicly available script, we were able to get maximum level of privelege and get `root.txt`.
+Assessing the software, it was vulnerable to `Directory Traversal` vulnerability which helped us to conquer the `Passwords.txt` from `Nathan's` desktop by using exploit available on exploit-db.As we have got a list of passsword and two usersnames ( `Nathan` and `Nadine` ), we try to brute force the available `SSH` service on target machine using `Hydra`.
+Brute Forcing helped us to find credentails of `nadine` and taking leverage of it, we ssh'ed to the machine using `nadine` cracked password and get `user.txt`.
+Once we got the local access, enumeration helped us to find `NSClient++` running and on exploitation of it using publicly available script, we were able to get maximum level of privelege and get `root.txt`.

 &nbsp;